Skip to Content

 Many of the billionaires listed are the ones that probably come to mind when you think of the obscenely rich: Jeff Bezos, Taylor Swift, Airbnb CEO Brian Chesky, Roger Federer, and the Google co-founders.
 Some others were peculiar choices: vacuum and bladeless fan mogul James Dyson, Chobani founder Hamdi Ulukaya, and Broadcom chairman Henry Samueli.
 “These billionaires didn't steal from you,” the website reads.
 “They created products, services, and experiences that millions of people freely chose.”

 Only a handful of these billionaires even live in California.
 There is little rhyme or reason to the picks (no Zuckerberg?
 Thiel?
 Musk?
 Kardashian?
 Jenner?
-Bieber?), as if someone told an LLM to name nine rich people who aren’t hated by the masses.
+Bieber?), as if someone told an LLM to name 10 rich people who aren’t hated by the masses.

 The descriptors are a key tell, according to Pangram Labs CEO Max Spero.“These descriptions contain common trivia of the nature an LLM would surface from its weights,” Spero wrote in an email.
 He described the copy as “very basic and sanitized.”